 It could have been purposefully ordered with anticipation at a fancy rooftop restaurant in Paris or stumbled on at a truck stop during a road trip through the middle of Texas.

 The point is, once tasted, the perfect sandwich must be tasted again.

 For me, that perfect sandwich was first tasted years ago while I was studying abroad in the Tuscan town of Siena, Italy.
 Once I discovered the sandwich at the deli next to my school, I went back every day.
 Every.
 Day.

 This story is about a sandwich.
-A perfect sandwich that I didn’t even care that I could literally feel my teeth loosening as I feasted on that fresh-baked ciabatta, piled high with turkey and slathered with sun-dried tomatoes and homemade pesto.
+A sandwich so perfect that I didn’t even care that I could literally feel my teeth loosening as I feasted on that fresh-baked ciabatta, piled high with turkey and slathered with sun-dried tomatoes and homemade pesto.

 I even learned how to order the sandwich in halting Italian.
 One of the proudest moments from my three months in Siena is the time that the young daughter of the deli owner leaned over the counter and pointed beyond the lunchtime smash of people (there is no such thing as queuing in Italy) to point at me where I stood in the back of the store.

 “Il tipico?” she hollered to me.